lijiang825/Predict_the_next_word_app/README.md

 **Steps**: <br />
 1. Read in .csv files and the phrase/sentence
 2. Preprocess the phrase/sentence
 3. Starting from fourgrams, search for top three words with the highest probability given the three preceding words.
-If the three preceding words are not found, “downgrade” to trigrams, repeat the process.
-If still not found, “downgrade” to bigram or unigram.
+If the three preceding words are not found, recursively “downgrade” to trigrams and search for the top three words with the highest probability give the two preceding words.
+If still not found, “downgrade” to bigram or unigram and repeat the process.
 Then output these three words.

 ## ui.R and server.R
 ui.R and server.R together make a simple online app that takes a phrase/sentence and outputs three possible next words.
 The app can be found at https://lijiangds.shinyapps.io/nextword3options/